(A) Time and place of the hearing

 (v) Preadmission screening and resident review (PASRR) determinations made by the Ohio department of mental health and addiction services and the Ohio department of developmental disabilities.

 (vi) Coordinated services program (CSP) issues, including enrollment, continued enrollment, denial of a requested designated provider change, and denial of payment for services by a nondesignated provider.

 (vii) Home and community-based services (HCBS) waiver determinations.

 (b) The medical determination unit shall participate in the hearing, either in person or by telephone.

-(3) When the hearing involves action or lack of action by a managed care plan, a representative of the managed care plan shall participate in the hearing as the agency representative.
+(3) When the hearing involves a managed care plan or "MyCare Ohio" plan, a representative of the managed care plan or "MyCare Ohio" plan shall participate in the hearing as the agency representative.

-The managed care plan representative shall participate in the hearing either in person or by telephone.
+The managed care plan or "MyCare Ohio" plan representative shall participate in the hearing either in person or by telephone.

-If the managed care plan representative is to participate in the hearing by telephone, such participation shall be as described in rule 5101:6-6-04 of the Administrative Code.
+If the managed care plan or "MyCare Ohio" plan representative participates in the hearing by telephone, such participation shall be as described in rule 5101:6-6-04 of the Administrative Code.